groupworksmedia/groupworks/_posts/2024-07-02-VCMilitaryMove.md

 ---
 layout: post
 author: Max Scott-Hayes
-title: "Disrupting Defense"
+title: "Venture Capital's Bold Move into Military Tech"
 date: 2024-07-02
 ---

-## Venture Capital's Bold Move into Military Tech

 In the heart of Silicon Valley, a new breed of defence innovators is emerging, backed by billions in venture capital.
 This shift represents a fundamental reimagining of how military technology is developed and deployed.

 ### VC's Calculated Assault